Habit Change: How to Quit Unhelpful Habits

 to Prioritising Self-Care.

 - Schedule rest days in your calendar for the week ahead and treat them like important meetings.
-They are non-negotiable blocks of time you will not be at your desk.
+They are non-negotiable blocks of time when you will not be at your desk.

 - Introduce a morning self-care routine that energises you and sets you up for the day.
 Even if time is limited, sending less than 5 minutes a day can make a big difference.
 For example, journaling while drinking your coffee.
 Or, instead of scrolling on your phone you make time for some stretches or a quick shower.